Deborah Breede, PhD

 All pigs are equal, but some pigs are more equal than others.” - George Orwell

-Deborah Cunningham Breede, a Professor of Communication, teaches communication, women’s and gender studies, and graduate courses at Coastal Carolina University (CCU) in Conway, South Carolina.
-Dr. Breede was the founding coordinator for graduate programming in the Department of Communication, Media, & Culture and is a four time recipient of the Edwards College of Humanities and Fine Arts’ Outstanding Teaching Award, which is given to faculty who receive outstanding teaching evaluations from their students.
+Deborah Cunningham Breede taught communication, women’s and gender studies, and graduate courses at Coastal Carolina University (CCU) in Conway, South Carolina.
+Dr. Breede was the founding coordinator for graduate programming in the Department of Communication, Media, & Culture and four-time recipient of the Edwards College of Humanities and Fine Arts’ Outstanding Teaching Award, which is given to faculty who receive outstanding teaching evaluations from their students.
 Her primary research, teaching, and service interests focus on the formation, development, maintenance, and challenges of community within a variety of contexts - including interpersonal and familial relationships, educational and community collaborations, and other sites of community building.

 - Davis, C. S., & Breede, D. C. (2019).
 Living through death: Communication at end of life.
 Routledge.